Private API

 SymbolicAWEModels.reinit!Function

-Apply the initial spatial transformations to all components in a SystemStructure.
+Apply transforms to all components in a SystemStructure.

 source